sighjs/sigh/README.md

 * `pipelineComplete` plugin.
 * `sigh -w` should watch `Sigh.js` file for changes in addition to the source files.
 * Support `--environment/-e` flag:
-* Write sass, compass, less, coffeescript, eco, slim, jade and haml plugins.
+* Write mochaTest, sass, compass, less, coffeescript, eco, slim, jade and haml plugins.
 * Investigate possibility of writing an adapter so that grunt/gulp plugins can be used.